cjwaian/openxpki-rhel-installer/README.md

 # OpenXPKI Installer for RHEL
-##### Whiterabbit Security, the founders and maintainers of OpenXPKI, offers a [RHEL package for enterprise](https://www.whiterabbitsecurity.com/produkte/openxpki/ "OpenXPKI offers a RHEL package for enterprise"); consider supporting them.
+##### White Rabbit Security GmbH, the founders and maintainers of OpenXPKI, offers a [RHEL package for enterprise](https://www.whiterabbitsecurity.com/produkte/openxpki/); consider supporting them.
 ------------
 This script aims to install [OpenXPKI](https://github.com/openxpki/openxpki "OpenXPKI") on RHEL with the built-in Security Policy configured for NIST 800-171, CMMC L3, or DISA STIG compliance, providing a FIPS 140-2 validated PKI solution.